-Kevin Wayne, the Phillip Y. Goldman Senior Lecturer in Computer Science, has been teaching at Princeton since 1998.
-He has codeveloped (with professor Robert Sedgewick) two of the most popular courses at Princeton: COS 126 (General Computer Science) and COS 226 (Algorithms and Data Structures), and two of the most popular MOOCs on the Coursera platform: Algorithms Part I and II.
-He has been named a Distinguished Educator by the ACM and has won several teaching awards at Princeton, including the SEAS Distinguished Teacher Award and the Phi Beta Kappa Teaching Award.
-He is a graduate of Yale University and received his master's and doctorate from Cornell University.
-His research interests include the design, analysis, and implementation of algorithms, especially for graphs and discrete optimization.
+Kevin Wayne, the Phillip Y. Goldman University Lecturer in Computer Science, has been teaching at Princeton since 1998.
+He teaches and codeveloped (with Robert Sedgewick) two of the most popular courses at Princeton: COS 126 (Computer Science: An Interdisciplinary Approach) and COS 226 (Algorithms and Data Structures), four MOOCs on the Coursera platform, with total enrollments exceeding 1 million learners; and a series of best-selling textbooks for students and practitioners.
+He was honored as a Distinguished Educator in 2014 by the ACM and named the Outstanding Teacher in Computer Science in New Jersey in 2019 by the Chairs of Computer Science Departments in New Jersey.
+He has also won several teaching awards at Princeton, including the Phi Beta Kappa Teaching Award, the SEAS Distinguished Teacher Award, and the SEAS Excellence in Teaching Award.
+He attended Yale as an undergraduate and earned his Ph.D. from Cornell.
+His research interests include the design, analysis, and implementation of algorithms and computer science education.

 - Computer Science: An Interdisciplinary Approach.
 Sedgewick, R. and Wayne, K. Addison-Wesley Professional, 2016.

 - Introduction to Programming in Python: An Interdisciplinary Approach.
 Dondero, R., Sedgewick, R. and Wayne, K. Addison-Wesley Professional, 2015.

 - Algorithms, 4th Edition.
 Sedgewick, R. and Wayne, K. Addison-Wesley Professional, 2011.